What is the GDPR and what does it mean?

 What will change for you as an organisation?

-Make sure you have reliable people in your team: Personal data is becoming a fragile subject that you must handle very carefully.
-Therefore select people from your organisation who you trust 100% when it concerns access to personal data.
+- Make sure you have reliable people on your team: Personal data is a fragile subject that should be handled with care.
+Therefore choose people from your organisation whom you trust 100% when it comes to access to personal data.

-Indicate the purpose: Clearly indicate the relevance of data for which it is used.
-Make it transparent that the data you collect is relevant for a marketing campaign, for example.
+- State the purpose: Clearly state the relevance of the collected data and what it is being used for.
+Clearly state that the data you are collecting is relevant to, for example, a marketing campaign.
 This also applies to cookies.

-Think before you print: It may be that you have an attendance list for your event that is printed.
-Printing a tangible attendance list increases the risk of losing data and this could end up with people who can use or misuse this.
-It is more secure to collect this data digitally because you can secure digital files by anonymising or encrypting these with a pin code, for example.
+- Think before you print: You may have an attendance list for your event that is printed.
+Printing a tangible attendance list increases the risk that data gets lost and reaches people who can use or abuse it.
+If you collect this data digitally, it’s safer, because you can secure digital files by making them anonymous or by encrypting them with a pin code, for example.

-Report a data breach within 72 hours: An accident is always around the corner, for example, a non-encrypted laptop can be stolen from a car.
-If you detect a data breach, you are obliged to report this to the Dutch Data Protection Authority within 72 hours.
-We have a document you can use to make a quick and complete notification to the Dutch Data Protection Authority.
+- Report a data breach within 72 hours: An accident can happen easily; an unencrypted laptop can be stolen from the backseat of a car.
+If you realise that a data breach has occurred, you are obliged to report this to the Dutch Data Protection Authority within 72 hours.
+We have a document that allows you to quickly make a full report to the Authority for the Protection of Personal Data.

-If you have any questions or like to give feedback, please contact us via **the chat** firstname.lastname@example.org
+We will inform you immediately of any developments, should anything change in the future.
+If you have any questions or feedback, please contact us via chat or firstname.lastname@example.org.